asolinks/meme-wars-template/README.md

 - Please keep content **appropriate for all audiences**.
 - The use of **web technologies (HTML, CSS, JS)** is encouraged!
 - You may use **libraries and frameworks** if you wish.
-- The facilitators' decisions are **final**.

 ---

-🎉 Good luck, have fun, and may the best meme win!
+🎉 Good luck, have fun, and may the best meme win Odin's sacred runes!

 **Remember: In Git We Trust! 🚀**